quarto-dev/quarto-web/docs/getting-started/quarto-projects.md

 ## Render Targets

-By default, all valid Quarto input files (.Rmd, .ipynb, .md) in the project directory will be rendered, save for ones with a file or directory prefix of `.` (hidden files) or `_` (typically used for non top-level files, e.g. ones included in other files).
+By default, all valid Quarto input files (.qmd, .ipynb, .md, .Rmd) in the project directory will be rendered, save for ones with a file or directory prefix of `.` (hidden files) or `_` (typically used for non top-level files, e.g. ones included in other files).

 If you don't want to render all of the target documents in a project, or you wish to control the order of rendering more precisely, you can add a `project: render: [files]` entry to your project metadata.
 For example: